 In order to manage interest rate risk, the risk is transferred to Treasury by a series of internal deals between Treasury and the various business units.
-Treasury then evaluates the relative risk on the basis of applying Present Value Basis Point (PVBP) and VAR approaches and managing the resultant risk within approved limits assigned by EXCOM.
+Treasury then evaluates the relative risk on the basis of applying Present Value Basis Point (PVBP) and VAR approaches and managing the resultant risk within approved limits assigned by BRC.
 Where practical, Risk monitoring takes place on a daily basis.

-Stress testing and sensitivity analysis is also carried out and results reported to ALCO on a monthly basis.
+Stress testing and sensitivity analysis is also carried out and results reported to ALCO on a monthly basis and reviewed at the BRC.